 Let $\pi_k(\vr z^k)$ denote a distribution over the $k$-letter $\vr z^k$, where $k$ is not assumed to divide $n$.
 This defines also a distribution on the partial sequence of length $i<k$ by taking the marginal $\pi_k(\vr z^i) = \sum_{\vr z_{i+1}^k} \pi_k(\vr z^k)$.
 The distribution over $n$ length vectors, associated with $\pi_k$ is defined as the i.i.d. extension of $\pi_k$, where the marginal distribution is used for the remainder that does not divide by $k$.
 This $n$-length distribution will be denoted by the same symbol:

-Then, by weighting Krichevsky-Trofimov distributions it is possible to obtain the following result: \begin{lemma} There exists a distribution $P_Z(\vr z_1^n), \vr z \in \mathcal{X}^n$, such that for all $k$ for which $\tau \defeq \frac{|\mathcal{X}|^k}{n} \leq 1$:
+Then, by weighting Krichevsky-Trofimov distributions it is possible to obtain the following result: \begin{lemma} There exists a distribution $P_Z(\vr z^n), \vr z^n \in \mathcal{X}^n$, such that for all $k$ for which $\tau \defeq \frac{|\mathcal{X}|^k}{n} \leq 1$:

 where \end{lemma} The detailed derivation and proof appears in Appendix~\ref{sec:proof_lemma_univ_distribution_multiple_k}.
 The next stage is to relate $\pi_k(\vr z^{n})$ to $H(\tilde{\vr Z}_{l,k})$.
-Let $\vr z_{i}^{[k]} \defeq \vr z_{(k-1)i+1}^{(k-1)i+k}$ be the $i$-th $k$-block of $\vr z$.
-Recall that $l = \lceil \tfrac{n}{k} \rceil$ is the number of $k$-blocks that cover the $n$ symbols, and $\tilde{\vr Z}_{l,k}$ is a random variable generated by uniform selection out of $\vr z_{1}^{[k]},\ldots, \vr z_{1}^{[l]}$.
-Let $P_{\tilde{\vr Z}_{l,k}}$ be the distribution of $\tilde{\vr Z}_{l,k}$ which is the empirical distribution of $\vr z_{1}^{[k]},\ldots, \vr z_{1}^{[l]}$.
+Let $\vr z_{i}^{[k]} \defeq \vr z_{(k-1)i+1}^{(k-1)i+k}$ be the $i$-th $k$-block of $\vr z^n$.
+Recall that $l = \lceil \tfrac{n}{k} \rceil$ is the number of $k$-blocks that cover the $n$ symbols, and $\tilde{\vr Z}_{l,k}$ is a random variable generated by uniform selection out of $\vr z_{1}^{[k]},\ldots, \vr z_{l}^{[k]}$.
+Let $P_{\tilde{\vr Z}_{l,k}}$ be the distribution of $\tilde{\vr Z}_{l,k}$ which is the empirical distribution of $\vr z_{1}^{[k]},\ldots, \vr z_{l}^{[k]}$.

-where (a) is because the empirical distribution maximizes the joint distribution of the vector; the expression following (a), where the maximization is over all $k$-letter distributions $\pi$, could be considered an alternative definition of $H(\tilde{\vr Z}_{l,k})$.
+where (a) is because the empirical distribution maximizes the joint distribution of the vector; the expression following (a), where the maximization is over all $k$-letter distributions $\pi$, could be considered an alternative definition of $H(\tilde{\vr Z}_{l,k})$ (see \selector{\cite[\S 9.1.4]{YL_PhdThesis}}{\S\ref{sec:def_emp_entropy}}).
 Transition (b) holds because extending the vector reduces its probability (see also the definition of $\pi_k(\vr z^{j})$ \eqref{eq:ma520}).

-Finally, by Fano's inequality (see \eqref{eq:maR_UB} in the proof of Theorem~\ref{theorem:Cifb_UB})
+Finally, in step (c), let us use Fano's inequality (see \eqref{eq:maR_UB} in the proof of Theorem~\ref{theorem:Cifb_UB}):